-The VCI communication channel is a point-to-point bi-directionnal channel, encapsulating two separated uni-directionnal channels: one to transmit the VCI command packet, one to transmit the VCI response packet.
+The VCI communication channel is a point-to-point bi-directional channel, encapsulating two separated uni-directional channels: one to transmit the VCI command packet, one to transmit the VCI response packet.

-C) TLM-T VCI Transaction
+C) VCI Transaction in TLM-T

-The TLM2.0 standard allows the user to redefine both the payload and the phases of the transaction.
+The TLM2.0 standard allows the user to redefine both the payload and the phases of the transactions.
 Two classes have been defined in soclib_vci_types: a tlmt_vci_transaction and a tlmt_phase''.